^

 Causes of dust bronchitis

-Symptoms of dusty bronchitis
+Symptoms of dust bronchitis

 • shortness of breath during normal physical activity;

-Symptoms of toxic-dust bronchitis
+Symptoms of toxic dust bronchitis

 What's bothering you?